2nd Chronicles Chapter 13

 Modern: ʼAvīyam “father of the sea” or “my father is the sea/is Yam”; Biblical Greek: Αβιού, romanized: Aviou; Latin: Abiam.
 The Books of Chronicles refer to him as Abijah For more info click here

-stood up upon mount Zemaraim, which is in the hills Ephraimהר אפרים
+stood up upon mount Zemaraim, that is in the hills Ephraimהר אפרים

 or alternatively Mount of Ephraim, was the historical name for the central mountainous district of Israel once occupied by the Tribe of Ephraim (Joshua 17:15; 19:50; 20:7), extending from Bethel to the plain of Jezreel.
 In Joshua’s time (Joshua 17:18), approximately sometime between the 18th century BCE and the 13th century BCE, these hills were densely wooded.
 They were intersected by well-watered, fertile valleys, referred to in Jeremiah 50:19